valentynkt/BackendGarden/content/notes/JWT in .NET Core.md

 ## Logout

-After the [[Json Web Tokens|JWT]] tokens are sent back to the client, they are stored on the client-side.
+After the [[JSON Web Tokens|JWT]] tokens are sent back to the client, they are stored on the client-side.
 When the client wants to logout, we can remove the token by deleting the tokens in cookie or localStorage.
 However, a user may still be able to hold the access token.
 Usually, the risk is low because the access token will be expired after a small time frame.

 We will leave the access token alone, but we will invalidate the refresh token on the server-side.
 In the `AccountController`, we add the `Logout` method as follows.